What Are the Negatives of Solar Panels?

 But every energy source has its drawbacks.
 Nuclear is expensive, hydroelectric dams disrupt waterways, and fossil fuels are warming the planet faster than life can keep up.

 In this article, we’ll explore the negatives of solar energy and things to be aware of before installing solar panels on your roof.

 What is the main downside of solar energy?

-The main downside to solar energy is that it is intermittent.
+With solar panel cost falling substantially over time, the main downside to solar energy is that it is intermittent.
 Solar panels require sunlight to produce energy, and electricity production grinds to a halt when that sunlight isn’t available.

 While this isn’t much to worry about for residential solar owners with net metering or battery storage, it poses challenges to grid operators.
 The mismatch in solar production and peak electricity consumption forms what’s known as the “duck curve.”
 Or, in solar-heavy markets like California, the “canyon curve.”

 There are two main problems with a steep canyon curve:

 - It can lead to the overproduction and waste of clean solar energy during the day

 - It requires baseload energy sources (like hydro and natural gas) to shutdown during the day and restart at night, which is expensive

 The primary solutions to this problem are various forms of load shifting and energy storage.